ramblingsofadev/docs/exception-handling.md

 `ConsoleExceptionRenderer` renders exceptions for Aphiria console applications.
 To render the exception, it goes through the following steps:

-1. If an [exception result](#exception-results) is registered for the thrown exception, it's used
+1. If an [output writer](#output-writers) is registered for the thrown exception, it's used
 2. Otherwise, the exception message and stack trace is output to the console

-<h3 id="exception-results">Exception Results</h3>
+<h3 id="output-writers">Output Writers</h3>

-Exception results are a wrapper around a console status code and a list of messages to write to the console.
-You can map exceptions to exception results.
+Output writers allow you to write errors to the output and return a status code.

 ```php
 use Aphiria\Console\Output\IOutput;